scrabbletank/farhome-rules/rulesdoc.md

 #### Fighting Companions
 Animal companions take their actions during your turn.
 Each turn they may move, sprint, and make a single basic attack with you controlling their actions.

 While fighting companions have been trained for combat, they are still animals.
-While your companion is not at full health you make a nature check at the start of each of your turns.
+While your companion is not at full health you make a nature challenge at the start of each of your turns.
 The challenge for this roll is a terrible die, adding a bad die for each adjacent enemy.
 If the companion is below half health, rounded down, add terrible dice instead.
 On fail the companion turns feral, spending its turn attacking a random creature in range.
 If there is no creature in range it moves towards the closest creature and attacks.

 #### Advanced Training
 Completing an adventure or gaining a level with a companion increases your bond with them, making them more effective in combat.
 For each adventure completed or level gained you may choose one of the following benefits: